 Left: hanging out in the pool is not a bad way to spend an afternoon.
-Center: Bob and Whitney take a well-earned siesta.
-Right: as the sun goes down, Freya is ready for another evening of fun.
+Right: Bob and Whitney take a well-earned siesta.

 The singing circle that night was both a surprise and a treat.
 As it turned out, the local people who had joined us at our singing circle at Danyasa – some of whom had never heard of song circles before they met us, but now were hooked – came up to Casa Amarillo to join us for another night of singing.
 We figured, the more the merrier, and it was magical.

 Day 4 –Farmer’s market/waterfalls/concerts – oh my!